o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/sentitomo.md

 ```

 __What is happening ?__
 At first the request from the client is piped through the resolvers of `resolvers.js` and the `tweet(_,args)` method is invoked because the request accessed the `tweet` endpoint.
 The `args` object contains all arguments provided to the endpoint.
-In this example only the `id` of the tweet.
-To get the result from the database we use the database model object of sequlize.js called `Tweet` which we defined in the `connectors.js` file.
+In this example only the `id` value of the tweet.
+To get the result from the database we used the database model object of sequlize.js called `Tweet` which is defined in the `connectors.js` file.
 It returns the exact tweet 'where tweet.id = args.id'.
-Because only a part of all tweet fields are requested only those get responded.
+Because only a fraction of the tweet fields were requested.
 In the end a new data object is constructed which contains all the information that were requested.

 `resolvers.js` (truncated)